akashghadge/Triveous-Assignment/README.md

 ## Features

 1. **Category Listing**:
-   - Retrieve a list of categories from the database.
-   - Display category names and IDs to users.
-   - Endpoint: `/api/category/all`

 2. **Product Listing**:
-   - Fetch products based on a specific category ID.
-   - Return essential product details: title, price, description, and availability.
-   - Endpoint: `/api/products/category/:categoryID`

 3. **Product Details**:
-   - Fetch detailed information about a specific product by its ID.
-   - Provide information such as name, title, price, description, and availability.
-   - Endpoint: `/api/products/:id`

 4. **Cart Management**:
-   - Allow users to add products to their cart.
-   - Provide endpoints to view the cart, update product quantities, and remove items.
-   - Endpoints:
-     - Add to cart: `POST /api/cart/add`
-     - View cart: `GET /api/cart/all`
-     - Update quantity: `PUT /api/cart/update/<product_id>`
-     - Remove item: `DELETE /api/cart/delete/<product_id>`

 5. **Order Placement**:
-   - Enable users to place orders with products from their cart.
-   - Allow authenticated users
-   - Create an order record, associating it with the user and products in their cart.
-   - Endpoint: `POST /api/my-orders/add`

 6. **Order History**:
-   - Allow authenticated users to view their order history.
-   - Retrieve a list of orders associated with the user.
-   - Endpoint: `GET /api/my-orders/`

 7. **Order Details**:
-   - Fetch detailed information about a specific order by its ID.
-   - Provide order information, products, quantities, and date of placement.
-   - Endpoint: `GET /api/my-orders/<order_id>`

 8. **User Registration and Login**:
-   - Implement API endpoints for user registration and authentication.
-   - Allow users to create accounts and log in securely.
-   - Endpoints:
-     - Register: `POST /api/user/create`
-     - Login: `POST /api/user/in`

 ## Getting Started